-- Understanding your responsibilities and the responsibilities of the cloud vendor in the shared responsibility model will reduce the chance of omission or error.
+- Understand your responsibilities and the responsibilities of the cloud vendor in the shared responsibility model to reduce the chance of omission or error.

 - Make time to understand your cloud service provider’s basic level of support.
 Will this service level meet your support requirements?
 Most cloud providers offer additional support tiers over and above the basic support for an additional cost.

-- Make sure you understand the service level agreement (SLA) concerning the infrastructure and services that you’re going to use and how that will impact your agreements with your customers.
+- Make sure you understand the SLA concerning the infrastructure and services you’re going to use and how that will impact your agreements with your customers.

 Vendor lock-in is another perceived disadvantage of cloud computing.
+Easy switching between cloud services is a service that hasn’t yet completely evolved, and organizations may find it difficult to migrate their services from one vendor to another.
 Differences between vendor platforms may create difficulties in migrating from one cloud platform to another, which could equate to additional costs and configuration complexities.
-Gaps or compromises made during a migration could also expose your data to additional security and privacy vulnerabilities.
+Gaps or compromises made during migration could also expose your data to additional security and privacy vulnerabilities.

 - Design with cloud architecture best practices in mind.
 All cloud services provide the opportunity to improve availability and performance, decouple layers, and reduce performance bottlenecks.
 If you have built your services using cloud architecture best practices, you are less likely to have issues porting from one cloud platform to another.

-- Properly understanding what your vendors are selling can help avoid lock-in challenges.
+- Properly understand what your vendors are selling to help avoid lock-in challenges.

-- Employing a multi-cloud strategy is another way to avoid vendor lock-in.
+- Employ a multi-cloud strategy to avoid vendor lock-in.
 While this may add both development and operational complexity to your deployments, it doesn’t have to be a deal breaker.
 Training can help prepare teams to architect and select best-fit services and technologies.

 - Build in flexibility as a matter of strategy when designing applications to ensure portability now and in the future.

 Adopting cloud solutions on a small scale and for short-term projects can be perceived as being expensive.
-Pay-as-you-go cloud services can provide more flexibility and lower hardware costs, however, the overall price tag could end up being higher than you expected.
+However, the most significant cloud computing benefit is in terms of IT cost savings.
+Pay-as-you-go cloud services can provide more flexibility and lower hardware costs, but the overall price tag could end up being higher than you expected.
 Until you are sure of what will work best for you, it’s a good idea to experiment with a variety of offerings.
 You might also make use of the cost calculators made available by providers like Amazon Web Services and Google Cloud Platform.

-- Try not to over-provision, instead of looking into using auto-scaling services
+- Try not to over provision your services, but rather look into using auto-scaling services.

-- Pre-pay if you have a known minimum usage
+- Pre-pay and take advantage of reserved instances if you have a known minimum usage.

-- Stop your instances when they are not being used
+- Automate the process to start/stop your instances to save money when they are not being used.

 Many organizations benefit from the agility, scale, and pay-per-use billing that cloud services offer.
 However, as with any infrastructure service, the suitability of cloud computing for your specific use case should be assessed in a risk-based evaluation.
 Build in time for research and planning to understand how the cloud will affect your business.